There are four stages of mesothelioma, each defined by certain disease characteristics.

 Surgery involving the pericardium carries significant risk.
 Smaller tumors may be appropriate for surgical removal, whereas larger tumors often cannot be safely removed.
 Treatment options outside of surgical removal are limited and prognosis for pericardial mesothelioma is universally poor with many patients surviving between six and ten months from diagnosis.

 Testicular mesothelioma is also a very rare type of mesothelioma.
-Staging is often determined by whether the disease is localized to one site of the testis, or has spread outside of the area of the primary disease site.
+Staging is often determined by whether the mesothelioma cells are localized to one site of the testis, or has spread outside of the area of the primary disease site.
 Surgical removal of tumors that are confined to the abdomen or are limited to nearby lymph nodes provides the best opportunity for survival.
 Prognosis for testicular mesothelioma is around two years.

 Developing a Treatment Plan After Staging

 In conclusion, mesothelioma is a complex disease requiring careful assessment and diagnosis.
 Discussing the specifics of mesothelioma staging with a cancer doctor is important in order to fully understand the meaning of a disease stage.
-Following staging, a treatment plan can be determined, taking into account staging, prognosis, and overall health of the patient.
+Following staging, a treatment plan can be determined, taking into account type and cell type, staging, prognosis, and overall health of the patient.

 Financial Help For Mesothelioma Patients